ExpressionEngine/ExpressionEngine-User-Guide/source/cp/design/template/edit.rst

 Template Name
 ^^^^^^^^^^^^^

 The name of the Template.
 This must be a single word with no spaces.
 You may use the letters a-z, the numbers 0-9, and the underscore and hyphen/dash characters.
 You should refrain from creating all-numeric Template names as they can cause confusion with Entry IDs used in URLs.

+.. _template-type:

 Type
 ^^^^